notnotjake/notnotjake/do-list.md

-# To Do List (Index)
+# To Do List

+# Posts
+font changes(?)
+link to github history for page
+styling:
+- images
+- ul
+- links
+- code blocks
+- quote blocks
+- footnotes
+ability to comment on post on twitter link previews(?)

+## Index
 - Dark theme
 - P3 color range
 Graph:
 - mobile support
 - lazy loading of the images
 - connect to service (?) / establish workflow
 Showcase:
-- content
 - ability to open them into cards and linked to their partial's page
 - more immersive experience
 	- click sides of screen to advance
 	- dim the screen when focused

-- improve scroll as scale
+	- swiperjs(?)

 # Content:
 - my goal (delight&&meaning)
 - belief stack
 - connect to something bigger
 - roadmap
-- welcome to the new site

 showcase:
-- finding our way
 - jmu graduate
-- monkey swingin

 # More Pages:
 - post